 The University requires all recognized student organizations to abide by federal, state, and local laws, and University regulations.
-The University may become involved in the offcampus conduct of recognized student organizations when such conduct is determined to affect a substantial University interest (as defined in the University Off-Campus Misconduct Policy at https://studentaffairs.psu.edu/studentaccountability/code-procedures/student-codeconduct#scope).
+The Office of Student Accountability & Conflict Response or Commonwealth campus designee may become involved in the off-campus conduct of recognized student organizations when such conduct is determined to affect a substantial University interest (as defined in the University Off-Campus Misconduct Policy at https:// studentaffairs.psu.edu/student-accountability/codeprocedures/student-code-conduct#scope).